MatthiasValvekens/pyHanko/CONTRIBUTING.md

 ## Compatibility

+### General policy

 Currently, pyHanko aims to remain compatible with Python versions 3.7 and up, and this is expected of new contributions as well (for the time being).

 PyHanko follows [SemVer](https://semver.org/), but has not yet reached `1.0.0`.
+**As such, breaking changes in the public API may still occur.**

+Unlike some other projects, pyHanko's philosophy distinguishes the public and internal elements of its API through the documentation, rather than through any particular language features.
+For compatibility purposes, the public API is defined as follows:

+ 1. A module is public by default if its name does not start with an underscore, unless otherwise specified in the module documentation.
+ 2. Documented members (classes, functions and constants) of public modules listed in `__all__` are considered public API, unless the documentation says otherwise.
+The same applies to members of classes that qualify as public.
+ 3. In public classes, exact method signatures that are designed to be overridden (indicated by a `raise NotImplementedError` or by documentation) are also considered part of the public API.

+Everything else is considered internal API and subject to change without notice, even after pyHanko reaches version `1.0.0`.
+In particular, the following are specifically _not_ covered by any API guarantees:

+ - Non-public modules and their members.
+ - _All_ undocumented functionality.
+ - If the documentation says something is internal, then it is.
+ - Signatures of public methods on classes, unless covered under item 3 of the previous paragraph.

+The last point should be interpreted carefully: public methods will never stop accepting certain parameters without a major version bump, but may _gain_ additional optional parameters, unless the method is designed to be overridden in subclasses.
+In other words, the default position is to honour API compatibility for _calling_ code only, not for _extending_ code.
+Exceptions are documented explicitly.

+Any relaxation of this compatibility policy (after `1.0.0`) is also cause for a major version bump.

+### For contributors

-As such, breaking changes in the public API between releases are permitted, but they must be well-documented and motivated.
+While breaking changes between releases are still permitted, they must be well-documented and motivated.
 Documentation for such changes must be supplied in a format suitable for inclusion in the release notes.

-Breaking changes in internal APIs (this includes all undocumented functionality and all code that is not yet part of any release tag) are fair game, but PRs proposing such changes must include a summary describing what breaks in which way.
+Changes in internal APIs and new code (this includes all code that is not yet part of any release tag) are fair game, but PRs proposing such changes must include a summary describing what breaks in which way.

 Dependency changes (both version changes and new dependencies) must always be motivated.
 Besides issues of technical compatibility, also consider the